 These states are critical for following the Kanban method.
 Members of your team who are responsible for the next stage of development should clearly see which issues they can pull into their column.
 If you choose not to use this field in your projects, we recommend that you use another method for visibly flagging issues.
 For example, you can create and attach a Ready to pull tag to issues that can be moved to the next stage of development.

-If you choose to color your cards by project, you assign each a project a color on the Card tab of the Board Settings page.
+If you choose to color your cards by project, you assign each project a color on the Card tab of the Board Settings page.

 Configure the Chart